openstack/charm-hacluster/README.md

     juju add-relation mysql ceph
     juju add-relation mysql mysql-hacluster

-The principle charm must have explicit support for the hacluster interface in order for clustering to occur - otherwise nothing actually get configured.
+The principal charm must have explicit support for the hacluster interface in order for clustering to occur - otherwise nothing actually get configured.

 # Settings